ansible/galaxykit/README.md

 ### Installing:

-To install the latest development version, run `pip3 install ansible galaxykit` in the root of your checked-out copy of this repository.
+To install the latest development version, run `pip3 install -e .` in the root of your checked-out copy of this repository.

 To set up the pre-commit hooks we are using (currently just autoformatting with `black`), run the following snippet: